tiberiumboy/BlendFarm/README.md

 To run Tauri app - run the following command under `/BlendFarm/` directory - `cargo tauri dev`

-To run the client app - run the following command under `/BlendFarm/backend/` directory - `cargo run -- -c`
+To run the client app - run the following command under `/BlendFarm/src-tauri/` directory - `cargo run -- --client true`

+### Network:

+Under the hood, this program uses libp2p with [QUIC transport](https://docs.libp2p.io/concepts/transports/quic/).
+This act this computer as both a server and a client.
+Wrapped in a containerized struct, I am using [mdns](https://docs.libp2p.io/concepts/discovery-routing/mdns/) for network discovery service (to find other network farm node on the network so that you don't have to connect manually), [gossipsub]() for private message procedure call ( Basically how node interacts with other nodes), and kad for file transfer protocol (how node distribute blend, image, and blender binary files across the network).
+With the power of trio combined, it is the perfect solution for making network farm accessible, easy to start up, and robost.
+Have a read into [libp2p](https://libp2p.io/) if this interest your project needs!